rust-lang/book/src/ch20-02-multithreaded.md

 #### Validating the Number of Threads in `new`

-We’ll continue to get warnings because we aren’t doing anything with the parameters to `new` and `execute`.
+We aren’t doing anything with the parameters to `new` and `execute`.
 Let’s implement the bodies of these functions with the behavior we want.
 To start, let’s think about `new`.
 Earlier we chose an unsigned type for the `size` parameter, because a pool with a negative number of threads makes no sense.
 However, a pool with zero threads also makes no sense, yet zero is a perfectly valid `usize`.
 We’ll add code to check that `size` is greater than zero before we return a `ThreadPool` instance and have the program panic if it receives a zero by using the `assert!` macro, as shown in Listing 20-13.

 <span class="filename">Filename: src/lib.rs</span>